LukeRowell/Langton-s-Ant/README.md

 The controls for the program are as follows:

-	h - turns on the heat map view (and resumes visual rendering)
+	h 	-    toggles the heat map view on/off

-	n - turns on the normal black and white view (and resumes visual rendering)

-	o - turns off visual rendering to increase the speed of the simulation
+	space 	-    toggles the use of the thread on/off (speed increase)

-Here's a YouTube video which demonstrates the simulation: (https://www.youtube.com/watch?v=9t5jK17UA38)